themagicalmammal/howtolinux/README.md

 4. Restart <br /> <br />

 **Might be UnSafe** <br />
-- [Required on Dual-GPU based system] **Switcheroo-control** is a D-Bus service to check the availability of dual-GPU.
+- **Switcheroo-control** [Required on Dual-GPU systems] is a D-Bus service to check the availability of dual-GPU.
 Keep this only if you have 2 GPUs.
 ```bash
 sudo systemctl disable switcheroo-control.service
 sudo systemctl mask switcheroo-control.service
 ```
-- [Required on laptops] **System76-power** Power Controls for lappy not required on a desktop PC.
+- **System76-power** [Required on laptops] Power Controls for lappy not required on a desktop PC.
 ```bash
 sudo systemctl disable system76-power.service
 sudo systemctl mask system76-power.service
 ```
-- [Unsafe to remove] **Thermald** daemon prevents machines from overheating and was introduced in the 14.04 Ubuntu Trusty LTS release.
+- **Thermald** [Might heatup system] daemon prevents machines from overheating and was introduced in the 14.04 Ubuntu Trusty LTS release.
 It monitors thermal sensors and will modify cooling controls to keep the hardware cool.<br />
 **If your system heats after removing this even a bit, add it back**
 ```bash
 sudo systemctl disable thermald.service